ekaratarakis/Analysis-and-Design-a-Real-System-using-UML/README.md

 - In case of a possible downfall of the server there must be a restore of the data through the backup files.
 - The system must not fall more than 2 times per year with a time difference of 5 months.
 - In case of a possible downfall the users must see the message "Connection to the server is not available.
 Please call the Municipality for further information".
+## Analysis and Design using UML diagrams
+### Use Case Diagrams
+To begin with, we present a use case diagram where there are included all kind of use cases as well as all kind of users of the system.